 Humanitarian challenges in Myanmar

-Over three years after the military takeover in February 2021, Myanmar faces a dire humanitarian crisis, affecting one-third of its population – approximately 18.6 million people – who urgently require humanitarian assistance.
+Myanmar descended into civil war following the military coup of February 2021 and the detention of civilian leaders, including President Win Myint and State Counsellor Aung San Suu Kyi.
+In 2026 Myanmar still faces a dire humanitarian crisis, affecting one-third of its population – approximately 19.9 million people– who urgently require humanitarian assistance.
 This staggering figure represents nearly nineteen times the pre-military takeover estimates, underscoring the severity of the situation.
 The military coup and subsequent violent repression have exacerbated the suffering of minority communities, including the Rohingya Muslims, plunging the nation into deep social, political, and economic turmoil.

 Moreover, the breakdown in the rule of law in Myanmar has allowed illicit economies to thrive.
 The country has become a hub for methamphetamine and opium production, as well as the rapid growth of global cyberscam operations, especially in border regions.